probe-lab/network-measurements/RFMs.md

 #### Success Criteria

-- The measurements should show that the PRs are shared together with the PRs for 10-30 mins after the publication of the CIDs (depending on the go-version the remote peers use)
+- The measurements should show that the multiaddresses are shared together with the PRs for 10-30 mins after the publication of the CIDs (depending on the go-version the remote peers use)
 - If so, consider increasing the expiration time of the PeerID-Multiaddress records to match the PR expiration time.

 ## RFM 18 | TTFB through different architecture components